jalizadeh/ISTQB-Exam-Questions/Chapter 01.md

     1. You have discovered every bug in the program.
     2. You have tested every statement, branch, and combination of branches in the program.
     3. You have completed every test in the test plan.
-    4. You have reached the scheduled ship dat    5.
+    4. You have reached the scheduled ship data

 8. Important consequences of the impossibility of complete testing are (Choose one or more answers):
     1. We can never be certain that the program is bug free